tenstorrent/pytorch2.0_ttnn/docs/OpenRegistrationAPI.md

     ```

 ## External tt-metal and Pytorch build
+Please note that ttnn c++ interface is constantly changing, so cpp extension might not work for newer ttnn versions "out-of-the-box"

 ###  Build tt-metal and set up venv
 1. Change to your preferred starting directory.